kartoza/otf-project/README.md

 # Create a QGIS project on the fly on the server

-* Supported raster formats : asc, tif, tiff
+* Supported raster formats : asc, tif, tiff, geotiff, geotif
 * Supported vector formats : shp, geojson

 **This project is still in development, the API may change.**